jlparkI/AntPack/README.md

 AntPack is a toolkit for data processing, statistical inference and machine learning for antibody sequences.
-It is currently in active development.
+It is currently in active development -- more updates soon!
 For installation and how to use, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).